- Code ENGN8534

 Upon successful completion, students will have the knowledge and skills to:

-- Students will be able to explain, model, use and evaluate the entropy for discrete as well as continuous sources, and for memoryless as well as stochastic sources
+- Explain, model, use and evaluate the entropy for discrete as well as continuous sources, and for memoryless as well as stochastic sources

-- Students will be able to explain, model, use and evaluate the mutual information for discrete as well as continuous systems, and for memoryless as well as stochastic systems
+- Explain, model, use and evaluate the mutual information for discrete as well as continuous systems, and for memoryless as well as stochastic systems

-- Students will be able to explain, classify, and model fundamental methods that digital information is represented and compressed at the source, reliably transmitted through the channel, and finally reproduced at the destination with vanishing small probabilities of error
+- Explain, classify, and model fundamental methods that digital information is represented and compressed at the source, reliably transmitted through the channel, and finally reproduced at the destination with vanishing small probabilities of error

-- Students will be able to fully analyse and evaluate the information capacity of basic communication channels and use random channel coding techniques to prove achievability of capacity
+- Fully analyse and evaluate the information capacity of basic communication channels and use random channel coding techniques to prove achievability of capacity

-- Students will be able to analyse and evaluate the information capacity of selected more complicated point-to-multi-point channels such as multiple access/broadcast/relay channels and compare and critique how they differ in performance relative to the simpler point-to-point channels.
+- Analyse and evaluate the information capacity of selected more complicated point-to-multi-point channels such as multiple access/broadcast/relay channels and compare and critique how they differ in performance relative to the simpler point-to-point channels.

-- Students will be able to apply their general knowledge in the course to evaluate how network coding is utilisied in wireline and wireless data networks for improved throughput, robustness and delay (if time allows)
+- Apply their general knowledge in the course to evaluate how network coding is utilisied in wireline and wireless data networks for improved throughput, robustness and delay (if time allows)

-- Students will be able to implement and test real-world data compression techniques, such as Lempel-Ziv coding.
+- implement and test real-world data compression techniques, such as Lempel-Ziv coding.

-- Students will be able to apply the broad principles of information representation, storage, and transfer learned in this course to evaluate, critique and design efficient complex wireless and wireline communication and storage systems
+- Apply the broad principles of information representation, storage, and transfer learned in this course to evaluate, critique and design efficient complex wireless and wireline communication and storage systems

-- Students will plan, execute and report on a group-based project and communicate professionally and effectively in written and oral form about the obtained outcomes
+- Plan, execute and report on a group-based project and communicate professionally and effectively in written and oral form about the obtained outcomes

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.